 The Chemical Valley Project

 In Sarnia, Ontario, an Indigenous community of 800 residents, is smothered by the Canadian petrochemical industry.
-Two siblings from Aamjiwnaang First Nation, Vanessa and Lindsay Gray, have dedicated themselves to fighting environmental racism and to protecting their community’s land, air and water.
+Two siblings from Aamjiwnaang First Nation, Vanessa Gray and Lindsay Beze Gray, have dedicated themselves to fighting environmental racism and to protecting their community’s land, air and water.